 The Buckinghamshire Green Infrastructure Strategy

 We’re a member of the Buckinghamshire Green Infrastructure Consortium (GIC).
-In 2009, Bucks County Council - produced a Buckinghamshire Green Infrastructure Strategy in consultation with the GIC.
+In 2009, Bucks County Council (now Buckinghamshire Council) - produced a Buckinghamshire Green Infrastructure Strategy in consultation with the GIC.

-The strategy helps to inform local development, highlighting the county’s Green Infrastucture (GI) resource, where deficits in accessible GI are, and priority areas for action.
+The strategy helps to inform local development, highlighting the county’s Green Infrastructure (GI) resource, where deficits in accessible GI are, and priority areas for action.

 Bucks & Milton Keynes Natural Environment Partnership

 We’re also a member of the Natural Environment Partnership, which is Buckinghamshire and Milton Keynes’ Local Nature Partnership.
 It brings together a diverse range of individuals, businesses and organisations to drive positive change for the local natural environment.
-Read more here
+Read more on the Bucks NEP website.

 In conjunction with its experts and Partners across the sectors, the NEP has approved a new ‘Vision for Green Infrastructure in Buckinghamshire’, including Milton Keynes, along with a set of 9 Principles which should be followed to achieve the Vision by 2030.
 The Vision and Principles act as a refresh and supplement to the 2009 GI Strategy for Buckinghamshire.